-I don’t know where you are at the moment but where we are from, it is snowing.
+I do not know where you are at the moment but where we are from, it is snowing.
 It is snowing a lot and it will snow much, much, more in the next 4 months to come.
 When we were living in the city, we had an indoor garage and ever since we owned a house, we paid someone to plow our driveway.

 Depending on the neighborhoods and driveway size, snow plow services can charge up to a thousand dollars per season.
 The going price seems to be driven by your driveway size, location, and supply.
 In our case, our driveway is 2 cars wide, we live in a lower to middle-class neighborhood, and there are a lot of farmers around us.
 Being in a more rural town dramatically drops the prices since farmers want to put their tractors to work during the winter.
 Since the supply is high, prices go down.